ircam-ismm/dotpi/installing-a-raspberry-pi.md

 ![imager-next-successful](./assets/installing-a-raspberry-pi/imager-next-successful.png)

-Do _not_ remove the SD card, yet.
-Before, you will need to apply _dotpi_ to it.
+Do _not_ remove the SD card yet.
+Before that, you will need to install _dotpi_ on it.
 You should see a volume called `bootfs` mounted in your machine.

-If the imager automatically ejected the SD Card after flashing, let's just re-plug the SC Card to apply the _dotpi_ configuration.
+If the imager automatically ejected the SD Card after flashing, just re-plug the SD Card to apply the _dotpi_ configuration.

-## Finalizing the SD card
+## Finalizing the SD card: Installing dotpi

 This step will copy the _dotpi_ installer with your project customizations to the SD card.

-In directory of the projects, select one to install.
+Go to the directory of the _dotpi_ projects and write the following command:

 ```sh
 cd ~/Documents/dotpi-projects/
 dotpi-tools --install-rpi
 ```
+Your terminal should look as the following:

+![install-rpi](./assets/installing-a-raspberry-pi/dotpi-tools-install-rpi.png)

+Select the project you want to install and press `Enter`.
 Then, follow the wizard.

-![install-rpi](./assets/installing-a-raspberry-pi/dotpi-tools-install-rpi.png)

-Hit enter to accept a default option, or type a new value and validate with enter.
+Press `Enter` to accept a default option, or type a new value and validate with `Enter`.

 ![install-rpi-options](./assets/installing-a-raspberry-pi/dotpi-tools-install-rpi-options.png)